pthomas92/ALICE-HPC-wrapper/README.md

 download from github if they wish, but it may require the same tinkering.

 ### Repository setup

+Firstly, in all job submission scripts and Rscripts, correct the working directory/file paths.
+They are currently listed as ```/home/<USER_NAME>/...``` but should be corrected for your use case.

 The pipeline was designed to run from $HOME/Scratch directory.
 This folder should contain the following directories:
 * ALICE (the downloaded github repository)
 * repertoires (folder containing the repertoires to be processed.
 We use files processed from the Chain Lab at UCL's decombinator pipeline doi: https://doi.org/10.1093/bioinformatics/btt004)